Download PDF

 - FDI Inflow:

-Ethiopia’s economic freedom score is 49.6, making its economy the 150th freest in the 2022 Index.
-Ethiopia is ranked 35th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Ethiopia’s economic freedom score is 48.3, making its economy the 155th freest in the 2023 Index.
+Its score is 1.3 points lower than last year.
+Ethiopia is ranked 38th out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world and regional averages.

 Background

 A military junta deposed Emperor Haile Selassie in 1974 and established a socialist state.
-The Ethiopian People’s Revolutionary Democratic Front overthrew the junta in 1991, replacing it with a repressive one-party system dominated by the Tigray tribe.
-Protests by Ethiopia’s marginalized Oromo tribe in 2018 led to the surprise rise of Prime Minister Abiy Ahmed, who launched an ambitious reform agenda and won the Nobel Peace Prize.
-In 2020, however, war broke out between rebels from the Tigray Region and the federal government.
-At the end of 2021, the political situation was highly unstable.
-The agriculture-based economy’s strong growth has reduced poverty, but high unemployment, still-severe poverty, and a large debt burden remain persistent challenges.
+In 1991, the Ethiopian People’s Revolutionary Democratic Front replaced the junta with a repressive one-party system dominated by the Tigray tribe.
+The marginalized Oromo tribe’s protests led to the rise of Prime Minister Abiy Ahmed in 2018.
+A civil war broke out in 2020, and Abiy returned to power in 2021 after his Prosperity Party won a large majority of parliamentary seats following the imprisonment of some opposition leaders.
+The war has exacerbated the persistent challenges of high unemployment, poverty, and a large debt burden.

 Rule of Law